BuGlessRB/remixml-htmldom/README.md

 Remixml component that renders directly to the DOM in browsers.

 Converts to HTML first, then uses innerHTML to get the browser to convert it.
+The performance might be slightly higher than with `remixml-dom`, but it is not limited by the pseudo-smart parsing rules that the browser HTML parser imposes, i.e. some DOM structures cannot be created (e.g. a div nested inside a p tag is not possible).

 ## Requirements